zachwill/ESPN-Basketball/README.md

 and interruptions are counted as an Offical Play).

-The tuple returned consists of the away team, home team, and a list of dictionaries (each on represents an individual play in the game).
+The tuple returned consists of the away team, home team, and a list of dictionaries (each one represents an individual play in the game).
 You can always read the source code to find out more.

 Also, the library does have numerous unit tests that you can check out.